richvdh/richvdh.org/content/2025-01-08-release-branches.md

 `main`.
 Ultimately, our urgent fix lands in users' hands more quickly.

-There's a second advantage to the "merge" approach, and it ties into git branch management in general[ref]A topic on which I, as ever, have Opinions, but I will sharte them another day[/ref] have plenty .
+There's a second advantage to the "merge" approach, and it ties into git branch management in general[ref]A topic on which I, as ever, have Opinions, but I will sharte them another day[/ref].
 In short, I prefer to merge release branches into `main` after the release is complete, for regular releases as well as hotfixes.

 <!--
 https://www.mermaidchart.com/play#pako:eNp9jksOgkAMhq9SJyGsMOByLmBcmHiA2VSsTAMzmFp1Qbi7ouACH8v-j69_Z8r2QMaaLMtcVNaGrIvPI0k6jqwWOkjVU6DUQhrpooJNCj30SeJixboWPHkXAaBsQ2AFPlhwZvPoMjaj6MxnYos1weO6tVJ_83dCJxSCa7HMQaghPNPCGVCsBnuQl_lY3AvG0k-pbPBeQE9l3V4UAnL8PeGI578ThSv_DkzIz2c_q6vZ7GLOes8LJBXN0Ka_A-pfiBY